engrit-illinois/LabCheckProvision-LabOu/README.md

 2. Make the module available as your SU account: see [here](https://github.com/engrit-illinois/how-to-run-custom-powershell-modules-as-another-user).
 3. Run it using the provided examples and documentation below.

-The following 4 actions can be specified via the associated parameter:
+The following actions can be specified via the associated parameter:
 - Provision
-- Covidize
-- Uncovidize
 - Deprovision

 Only one action can be specified at a time.
 The steps each action takes are documented below.